Buying property in Spain is a complete guide about the conveyancing process in Spain from local Property Law expert lawyers.

 - About this Guide

-- Information you’ll need when buying a second-hand property in Spain
+- Information you will need when buying a second-hand property in Spain

 - What if it is a new property rather than second-hand?